Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 Revolut, a leading neobank in London, has recently implemented passkeys to enhance security and user experience.
 This revolutionary approach to authentication aims to streamline and secure online payments for millions of users worldwide.

-The implementation's technical aspects, impact on user experience, enhanced security, and broader implications for the fintech industry will be examined in this analysis.
+This analysis examines the implementation's technical aspects, impact on user experience, enhanced security, and broader implications for the fintech industry.

 Understanding technology behind passkeys (FIDO2, WebAuthn)